interchange/interchange/README.md

 Notes on using Interchange when installed from Debian packages.

-### README-DEVELOPMENT
+### README-DEVELOPMENT.md

-How to access the Git repository to track ongoing development.
+How to track ongoing development of Interchange.

 ### doc/WHATSNEW-\*